The Odyssey (1968 miniseries): Sixth episode: the Sirens, Scylla and Charybdis, the island of the Sun and the return to Ithaca

 The ship lands on the beach and immediately a great calm falls on the area, preventing the companions from resuming the journey soon.
-In fact, Ulysses was reluctantly forced by his friends Heraclius, Eurilochus, Polites and Filetor, who no longer had faith in their commander; now sailors can only hope for the food they own and the prey to fish.
-Ulysses no longer knows what to do because Circe's prophecy had told him that if anyone dared to kill a single cow, the entire fleet would be annihilated by the gods.
+In fact, Odysseus was reluctantly forced by his friends Heraclius, Eurilochus, Polites and Filetor, who no longer had faith in their commander; now the sailors can only hope for the food they have brought with them and the fish they can catch.
+Odysseus no longer knows what to do because Circe's prophecy had told him that if anyone dared to kill a single cow, the entire ship would be annihilated by the gods.
 The hero does everything to prevent his companions, now exhausted for weeks by hunger and lack of food, from doing it, but one day when he climbs a cliff to implore Zeus, a misfortune occurs.
-Eurilochus has a heifer killed and feasts with the others all night; Ulysses does not even scold him because he already knows that the fate of those unfortunates is sealed.
+Eurilochus has had a heifer killed and has feasted on it with the others all night; Odysseus does not even scold him because he already knows that the fate of those unfortunates is sealed.
 In fact, after leaving the island due to the sudden return of the wind, a terrible storm unleashed by Poseidon arrives and wrecks the ship with his companions.
-Only Ulysses is saved on a beam and is tossed for seven days in the sea until he arrives on the island of Calypso.
+Only Odysseus is saved on a beam and is tossed for seven days in the sea until he arrives on the island of Calypso.

-After the sad tale of all his misadventures, Ulysses asks King Alcinous for a new ship and a crew to reach the now nearby Ithaca and the good king grants it to him.
-Arriving on the beloved island, Ulysses, since he hadn't seen it for twenty years, no longer recognizes anything about his homeland and immediately asks a shepherd for information about the place.
+After the sad tale of all his misadventures, Odysseus asks King Alcinous for a new ship and a crew to reach the now nearby Ithaca and the good king grants it to him.
+Arriving on the beloved island, Odysseus, since he hadn't seen it for twenty years, no longer recognizes anything about his homeland and immediately asks a shepherd for information about the place.
 The boy is none other than his protector Athena who, to put him to the test, asks him who he is.
-Ulysses, keeping his personal details hidden, tells him that he is an unfortunate sailor from Egypt and Athena praises him for his shrewdness, transforming him into an old beggar so that he is not immediately recognized by the inhabitants and family members, so that he can better plan his revenge.
-When the boy is gone, Ulysses arrives in the house of Eumaeus, the pig keeper and most trusted servant of Ulysses, who welcomes him amicably as tradition dictates to any guest, obviously not recognizing him.
-Ulysses is amazed by the goodness of the man and begins to ask questions about the fate of that unfortunate fighter who left for Troy and never returned home, leaving his wife and son desperate, who went in search of him.
-Eumaeus tells everything in detail and Ulysses, although tempted to show him who he really is, does not.
+Odysseus, keeping his personal details hidden, tells him that he is an unfortunate sailor from Egypt and Athena praises him for his shrewdness, transforming him into an old beggar so that he is not immediately recognized by the inhabitants and family members, so that he can better plan his revenge.
+When the boy is gone, Odysseus arrives in the house of Eumaeus, the pig keeper and most trusted servant of Odysseus, who welcomes him amicably as tradition dictates to any guest, obviously not recognizing him.
+Odysseus is amazed by the goodness of the man and begins to ask questions about the fate of that unfortunate fighter who left for Troy and never returned home, leaving his wife desperate, and his son, who went in search of him.
+Eumaeus tells everything in detail and Odysseus, although tempted to show him who he really is, does not.